Performance Standards for Nursing Students

 Reasonable Accommodation for Disabilities

-Upon admission, an applicant who discloses a disability and requests accommodation may be asked to provide documentation of his or her disability and to collaborate with Student Disability Services.
-The School is not required to make modifications that would substantially alter the nature or requirements of the program or provide accommodations that present an undue burden to the School.
+Upon admission, an applicant who discloses a disability and requests accommodation should contact the Educational Access Center (EAC).
+Students with pregnancy related conditions should contact the Title IX office.
+The school is not required to make modifications that would substantially alter the nature or requirements of the program or provide accommodations that present an undue burden to the school.
 To matriculate or continue in the curriculum, the candidate must be able to perform all the essential functions either with or without accommodation.